valdelaseras/c-form/README.md

 @required

-- `.duplicable-element`: to the form question that should be duplicable
+- `.duplicable-element` to the form question that should be duplicable

 @optional

-- `[data-max]`: the maximum number of dupes, the default is 4
+- `[data-max]` the maximum number of dupes, the default is 4
 - `[data-required]`

 ```html